 The F-111K was canceled in turn in early 1968 after the program suffered serious cost escalation and schedule stretchout.
 The RAF was forced to cast about for a replacement that was available and affordable, and reluctantly settled on the Buccaneer.
 In July 1968, with a irony lost on no one, the RAF wearily ordered 26 modified Buccaneer S.2s.
 These new-build aircraft were to be fitted for the Martel missile and partly denavalized.
 They were not capable of carrier operations; although they had arresting hook and folding wings, they did not have catapult attachments.

 RAF S.2s were also fitted with an instrument landing system (ILS) receiver, marked by two little antennas mounted forward on the tailfin like a miniature second tailplane.
-The ILS fit remains a little mysterious -- the antennas were distinctive but don't seem to be apparent on all pictures of RAF Buccaneers, implying that ILS was added later.
-No pictures of FAA Buccaneers show the ILS antennas, but to confuse matters further some pictures seem to show little mountings where the antennas should be, as if there was provision for them but they weren't fitted.
+The ILS fit remains a little mysterious -- the antennas were distinctive, but don't seem to be apparent on all pictures of RAF Buccaneers, implying that ILS was added later.
+No pictures of FAA Buccaneers show the ILS antennas, but to confuse matters further some pictures seem to show little mountings where the antennas should be, as if there were provision for them, but they weren't fitted.

 * The first RAF Buccaneer was delivered in early 1969, and the first operational RAF Buccaneer squadron, Number 12, was formed that year at well.
 This initial squadron operated out of the UK for maritime strike.
 Later RAF Buccaneer squadrons were intended for low-level tactical strike and operated mostly in Germany.
 Tactical strike aircraft were not fitted with refueling probes, since mid-air refueling was not deemed necessary in the Central European operating environment.
 They were initially given a paint scheme with a dark gray and dark green disruptive pattern on top and a light gray belly, but eventually these aircraft were painted in dark gray and dark green patterning overall.